cairo-book/cairo-book/src/ch15-01-dictionaries.md

 ## More Dictionaries

-Up to this point we have given a comprehensive overview of the functionality of `Felt252Dict<T>` as well as how and why it is implemented in this way.
-If you haven't understood all of it, don't worry because in this section we will have some examples using dictionaries in non-trivial ways.
+Up to this point we have given a comprehensive overview of the functionality of `Felt252Dict<T>` as well as how and why it is implemented in a certain way.
+If you haven't understood all of it, don't worry because in this section we will have some more examples using dictionaries.

 We will start by explaining the `entry` method which is part of a dictionary basic functionality included in `Felt252DictTrait<T>` which we didn't mention at the beginning.
 Soon after, we will see examples of how `Felt252Dict<T>` interacts with other types such as structs and enums.